-The operating and financial performance of your Company has been covered in theManagement Discussion and Analysis report which forms part of thisAnnual Report.
+The operating and financial performance of your Company has been covered in detail inthe Management Discussion and Analysis report ("MDA") which forms part of thisAnnual Report.
 During the Financial Year under review your Company has delivered yetanother year of resilient performance which is reflected in the following financialsnapshot:

 Income & Profits

-Total Income grew by 27.02% to H903.09 crore for the Financial Year ended March 312020 as compared to H710.97 crore for the previous year.
-Profit before Tax (PBT)was 17.21% higher at H302.05 crore as compared to H257.69 crore for the previous FinancialYear.
+Total Income grew by 27.02% to H903.09 crore for the Financial Year ended March 312020 as compared to H710.97 crore for the previous Financial Year.
+Profit Before Tax (PBT)was 17.21% higher at H302.05 crore as compared to H257.69 crore for the previous FinancialYear.

-Using a pro-active collection and recovery management system supported by analyticaldecision making your company was able to contain its gross NPAs at H28.41 crore (0.46% ofthe loan assets) as at March 31 2020.
+Using a pro-active collection and recovery management system supported by analyticaldecision making your Company was able to contain its gross NPAs at H28.41 crore (0.46% ofthe loan assets) as at March 31 2020.
 Your Company reviews the delinquency and loanportfolio on regular basis.

 CAPITAL ADEQUACY RATIO